FernandoMeri/TryHackMe-CyberSecurity101/README.md

 The ability to chain options like sudo nmap -sS -sV -O -T4 -A -p- -oA full_scan target represents a professional-grade approach to comprehensive network assessment.

 Key Skill Acquired: Designing tailored scanning methodologies based on specific objectives—whether for rapid reconnaissance, stealthy penetration testing, or detailed service enumeration.

+Module Completed: Cryptography Basics
+Completion Date: [2025/09/29]
+Basic Fundamentals of Cryptography

+This module introduces the essential concepts that serve as the basis for understanding modern cryptography.
+The main learning points are summarized below.

+🎯 Learning Objectives

+Understand key cryptography terms.

+Understand the importance of cryptography in computer security.

+Study a classic example: Caesar cipher.

+Differentiate between symmetric and asymmetric encryption.

+Become familiar with the basic mathematics applied to cryptography (XOR and modulus).

+📖 Key Concepts
+Text and encryption

+Plaintext: original (readable) message.

+Ciphertext: encoded (unreadable) message.

+Encryption: algorithm for converting plain text ↔ ciphertext.

+Key: string of bits used in encryption/decryption.

+Encryption (process): transforming plain text → ciphertext with an algorithm and key.

+Decryption (process): recovering plain text from ciphertext with the correct algorithm and key.

+Importance of cryptography

+It guarantees confidentiality, integrity, authenticity, and non-repudiation in communication and data storage.

+It is the basis of security in modern systems (HTTPS, digital signatures, secure storage, etc.).

+Caesar cipher

+Classic example of substitution cipher.

+It consists of shifting letters of the alphabet a fixed number of positions.

+Simple, but easy to break using frequency analysis.

+Symmetric and asymmetric encryption

+Symmetric: same key for encryption and decryption (e.g., AES).

+Asymmetric: uses a pair of keys (public and private) for encryption/decryption (e.g., RSA).

+Basic mathematics in cryptography
+XOR operation (⊕)

+Returns 1 if the bits are different, 0 if they are the same.

+Properties:

+A ⊕ A = 0

+A ⊕ 0 = A

+Commutative and associative.

+Application: can be used as basic symmetric encryption (C = P ⊕ K).

+Modulo operation (%)

+Returns the remainder of a division (X % Y).

+Examples:

+25 % 5 = 0

+23 % 6 = 5

+Result always in range 0 to n-1.

+Widely used in cryptographic algorithms.

+✅ Conclusion

+This first module lays the foundations of cryptography, introducing its terms, its importance in digital security, a historical example (Caesar), types of encryption, and fundamental mathematical operations (XOR and modulo).
+This knowledge will be essential for understanding more advanced algorithms in the following modules.